-2019 4-H Foundation
+2024 4-H Cornerstone

-Fremont County 4-H Foundation is a non-profit which was established in 1962 to support 4-H in Fremont County.
+Fremont County 4-H Cornerstone is a non-profit which was established in 1962 to support 4-H in Fremont County.
 Membership is open to individuals, families, businesses, and 4-H clubs.
 Most members pay a yearly fee.
 Green Clover Members pay \$35; Gold Clover Members pay \$75.
 Lifetime Members pay a one-time fee of \$750.
-The 4-H Foundation holds ownership of the 4-H Building located on the Royal Gorge Rodeo Grounds in Canon City.
-It is responsible for buildings' maintenance and utilities and also supports all 4-H activities financially and participatorily.
-Foundation members are taking an active role in developing facilities at Pathfinder Park.
-Foundation Board Members are selected by current members.
+The 4-H Cornerstone holds ownership of the 4-H Building located on the Royal Gorge Rodeo Grounds in Canon City.
+It is responsible for buildings' maintenance, utilities and supports all 4-H activities financially and participatorily.
+4-H Cornerstone members are taking an active role in developing facilities at Pathfinder Park.
+4-H Cornerstone Board Members are selected by current members.